stefpiatek/cnv-patissier/README.md

     - The known CNV status and called CNVs are saved in a sqlite database in `cnv-patissier/output/`
     - A successful run settings file is written to `cnv-patissier/successful-run-settings/<capture>/<cnv-caller>/<gene>.toml`
     - Logs are written to `cnv-patissier/logs/`
-- Each caller checks if there as been a successful run for that gene, if there has an no settings have changed (i.e. sample paths) then it moves onto the next.
+- Each caller checks if there has been a successful run for that gene, if there has and no settings have changed (i.e. sample paths) then it moves onto the next.
 - If there hasn't been a successful run  the caller is run on that gene.
 - If the settings have changed, the previous output will be deleted and the caller will be rerun.
 If you want to force a rerun, just delete the releveant successful run settings file.